flareplays/Discord-Gemini/README.md

 5. add that key to the file
 6. make a discord account for the self bot and get its token
 7. add the token to the file
-8. Run the file and it should work
+8. Run the file and it should work.
 If there are any issues please let me know.
 I am pretty new to python.